Informing the NCQG Process: A Project of the Climate Finance Access Network

 The Informing the NCQG project seeks to provide science-, evidence-, and equity-based input to inform key conversations through a technical paper series.
 Funded by the Government of Germany, the project — coordinated by RMI — partners with Climate Analytics, Climate Policy Initiative, Global Center on Adaptation, Climate Finance Group for Latin America and the Caribbean, Open Society Foundation, Oxfam, and South-South-North.
 Ultimately, we hope to ensure that the NCQG effectively supports building resilience and promotes the economic transformation needed in the Global South to meet the Paris Agreement and Sustainable Development Goals.

-NEW: We have both an NCQG explainer and a new technical paper, The New Goal on Climate Finance: It’s about quantity AND quality out now!
-Read all our technical papers, our series framing article (also available en Français), and official submission to the UNFCCC below.
+NEW: We have a new technical paper on the structure of the NCQG out now!
+Read all our blogs, technical papers, our series framing article (also available en Français), and official submission to the UNFCCC below.

 Technical Paper: The New Goal on Climate Finance: It’s about quantity AND quality!